Dhruv35005/ibm-hr-attrition-analysis/README.md

 `schema.sql` defines the five tables with foreign keys back to `demographics`.

-`insight_queries.sql` has 18 queries, roughly in order of difficulty:
+`queries.sql` has 18 queries, roughly in order of difficulty:
 - Basic aggregates: headcount, average income by role, attrition counts
 - Grouped comparisons: attrition rate by department, overtime, income band, tenure bucket
 - Window functions and CTEs: `RANK()` on job roles, `NTILE()` for income quartiles, `LAG()` across tenure years, and a combined flight-risk flag (overtime + low satisfaction + no recent promotion)